tttstudios/vanhacks-netlify/src/pages/index.md

   buttonTitle: Find your group
   buttonUrl: 'https://volunteeringvancouver.ca/nonprofit-organizations/'
   descriptionMarkdown: >-
-    At VanHacks 2020, we will be following the same format as last year.
-Hackers can get creative and pick the organization of their choice.
+    For VanHacks 2020, we will be bringing the hackathon online due to the current circumstances brought upon by the pandemic.
+Similar to previous years, hackers can get creative and pick the organization of their choice.

     Use the list below to aid in your search for the non-profits that do amazing work around Vancouver, and think about how you can contribute to their cause.

     Please reach out to any of these groups directly (or a nonprofit of your